-Instant Pot Thai chicken curry and rice is a one-pot chicken and rice meal that can be made together in the Instant Pot.
+Instant Pot Thai chicken curry and rice - you can make delicious Thai coconut chicken curry and jasmine rice together in the Instant Pot.
 The perfect low-effort meal, ready on the table in under 30 minutes!

 A few years ago, I would resist eating anything that was sold jarred in a bottle and had more than 3-4 ingredients.